ucsb-cs48-s20/project-s1-t3-expense/README.md

   This will wipe out the directory `../project-s1-t3-expense-storybook/docs` in the other repo, and populate it with new content based on the current source code.

-# Why not just host the storybook inside the `docs` directory of the main repo?

-The storybook could be hosted inside the `docs` directory of the main repo; you might think this would simplify things.

-The problem is that this can makes reviewing pull requests quite complicated, since a small change to a "story" or a dependency could cascade into many "apparent changes" to the generated HTML/CSS/JS files under the `docs` subdirectory.
-This clutter could interfere with the ability of the team to review changes and identify potential issues/problems/bugs.

-\*If there is a way to configure GitHub to ignore the contents of the `docs` directory when presenting PR diffs, that could be another way to address this.)